-When an official imposes a penalty or makes a decision, he/she is simply doing his/her duty as he/she sees fit.
-He/She is on the field to uphold the integrity of the game of football, and his/her decisions are final and conclusive and should be accepted by players and coaches.
+When an official imposes a penalty or makes a decision, they are simply doing their duty as they see fit.
+They are on the field to uphold the integrity of the game of football, and their decisions are final and conclusive and should be accepted by players and coaches.